How LotScout Works

 Confidence Score

-Each estimate includes a confidence score based on two factors: the number of comparable listings found (more comps means higher confidence) and the price variance among those comps (tighter clustering means higher confidence).
-A popular model like a Toyota Camry will have a high-confidence estimate; a rare vehicle with few comps will be flagged as low-confidence.
+Each estimate includes a confidence rating based on the number of dealer comps found for that make/model/year: high (5+ comps), medium (3–4 comps), or low (2 comps).
+A popular model like a Toyota Camry will have a high-confidence estimate; a rare or recently discontinued trim may be flagged low-confidence.

 Important Disclaimer